How to Be Successful in a DMP

 So, you’ve finally taken the big step and enrolled in a debt relief program.

+Why the need for a monthly budget?
 You may be down to one payment a month with your debt management plan, but you’re going to be making those payments for three years, maybe longer.
-To make the plan work will take work.
+If you’re struggling to make your monthly payment with your current spending habits, what will happen if your car breaks down, your refrigerator conks out, or your air conditioner goes on the blink when the first heat wave hits?

 Downsize Your Car and Your Car Payment

+What better way to start your search for savings than by looking under your hood?
 Cars cost an average of $8,469 a year, according to the American Automobile Association.
-A great way to save a bundle is to take public transportation or ride a bike or combine them both for a whole lot less than you spend on gas.
+A great way to save a bundle is to take public transportation or ride a bike or combine them both for a whole lot less than you spend on gas, insurance and new batteries.

 Unfortunately, that’s not a realistic option for many people.
 What is realistic is trading down to a more affordable fuel-efficient car.
 That should mean reduced monthly payments – hopefully, $100 or more – and could cut the yearly $1,500 average fuel bill in half.
 And every 5 mph you drive over 50 mph is like adding another 18 cents a gallon to the price of gas, according to the Environmental Protection Agency.